PrestaShop/docs/development/components/smarty-extensions/_index.md

 ### {url}

 This helper is used to generate URLs.
-This will take care of http scheme (`http` or `https`), domain name, virtual and physical base URI, parameters concatenation, and of course URL rewriting.
+This will take care of the HTTP scheme (`http` or `https`), domain name, virtual and physical base URI, parameters concatenation, and URL rewriting.

 [`{url}` uses the `Link` class internally](https://github.com/PrestaShop/PrestaShop/blob/8.1.x/classes/Link.php#L1446-L1611).